-ABOUT IDS/VALIDATION RECEIPTS
+ABOUT IDs/REGISTRATION VALIDATION CARDS

-Your student ID is vital to "doing business" on the campus.
+Your Registration Validation (RV) Card is vital to "doing business" on the campus.
 It must be presented when using the library, health center, MSU buses, or IM; cashing checks; making purchases at student rates; and for other services.

-Beginning Fall 1992 your student ID is your validation receipt, which is issued each semester after payment of fees.
-The validation receipt is mailed to either your permanent or local address, depending on when you enroll and where you will be living.
-The validation receipt is not transferrable and must be presented on demand.
+Your RV Card is issued each semester after payment of fees.
+It is mailed to either your permanent or local address, depending on when you enroll and where you will be living.
+The RV Card is not transferrable and must be presented on demand.